lblod/ember-rdfa-editor/README.md

   - `options.noHighlight` [boolean]: Setting this to false removes the highlight by which users know a hint is given.
 Use this for passive hints.

 The hints registry will render the hints with the specified component when the text the hint applies on is selected.

+# Credits

+This project makes use of a modified version of [rdfa-streaming-parser](https://github.com/rubensworks/rdfa-streaming-parser.js), created by [Ruben Taelman](https://github.com/rubensworks) and distributed under the [MIT license](https://github.com/rubensworks/rdfa-streaming-parser.js/blob/master/LICENSE.txt).

+Due to unique requirements which would not benefit the original project we opted to make our modifications in-house rather than contributing to the upstream.